alvinng4/Gravity-Simulator/docs/getting_started/installation_in_c.md

 ```

 Congrats! :partying_face: Now you have successfully built a project
-with our grav_sim package in C.
+with the grav_sim package in C.